 Help employees improve their work-life balance with a one-time courtesy cleaning service or provide a top performer with house-cleaning services for a month, quarter or year.

 Ease the cost of getting to work or traveling around a major city by reimbursing employees for rideshare services.

 Turn lunchtime into a celebration by ordering in from a catering service or local restaurant.

 Surprise employees by having flowers, a fruit arrangement or another gift delivered to their homes.

 How to start an employee incentive program

-Before introducing an incentive program, make sure to consult a lawyer to ensure compliance with labor and tax laws.
-It’s also a good idea to ask your accountant to determine the feasibility of a long-term program.
+Before introducing an incentive program, consult a lawyer to ensure compliance with labor and tax laws.

 Follow these steps to create an employee incentive program: